FlexerJR/Automatische-Dosieranlage/README.md

 :rotating_light:**THIS TEXT WILL BE UPDATED**:rotating_light:

 Official script can be found here on GITHUB only.
-Other sources are outdated.
+Other sources are outdated.<br><br>
+Download rtf file open it with texteditor or smililar.
+Import text in Blocklyeditor<br><br>
 This dosing system is a DIY project that I designed for my pool.
 It is intended for a Bestway Steel Pro Max 427x122 with a volume of 15 cubic meters.
 I can be used for any other pool with a pipesystem.

 The entire project is subject to changes or updates to bring it up to the latest standard.